Everything I’m not made me everything I am.

 Anything with lots of leverage is an anchor.
 (Parasite-Host relationship comes to mind).

 Take a moment to go over your references.
 Observe every pillar as a hub of attraction.
+Notice what else revolves around it.
 Once you’ve identified your anchors, you can plan shifts to make better ones.

 What will you need to change to attain your desired lifestyle?